davidsheffield/McMScripts/README.md

 `cern-get-sso-cookie -u https://cms-pdmv-dev.cern.ch/mcm/ -o ~/private/cookie.txt --krb --reprocess`

-Then setup your CMSSW runtime environment before proceeding.
+If these to not work, try to run getCookie.sh.
+Only setup your CMSSW runtime environment after getting a cookie.

 ## Setup PWG

 The default PWG in create.py is set to XXX.
-To modify your default PWG, change the variable `defaultPWG` on line 11.
-Alternatively, you can include the `-p your_PWG`.
+To modify your default PWG, change the variable `defaultPWG` on line 23.
+Alternatively, you can include the flag `-p your_PWG`.

 ## Creating new requests

 To create new requests from a CSV file, execute the command

-`python create.py -c name_of_campaign input.csv`
+`python manageRequests.py -c name_of_campaign input.csv`

+If you would like to create new requests by cloning an existing request, execute the command

+`python manageRequests.py --clone PrepId_of_request_to_clone input.csv`

+Unless the flags `--clone` or `--modify` or `-m` are used, the script will use the CSV file to create new requests from scratch.

+## Modifying existing requests

+To modify an existing request, execute the command

+`python manageRequests.py -m input.csv`

+The CSV file must contain the PrepIds of the requests to modify.

 ## CSV file